derrickdunville/material-ui/README.md

 ## Local Environments
 In `./scripts/local` there are templated scripts that are used by `npm run` to build and start the application locally.
 They are currently committed with unset environment variables.
 The previously mentioned ENV VARS should be updated within these scripts after copying the templates.

-Use the following commands to copy the templates to the correct names used by `npm run`:
+Once cloned locally, use the following commands to copy the templates to the correct names used by `npm run`:
 ```
 cp ./scripts/local/development.template.sh ./scripts/local/development.sh
 cp ./scripts/local/ngrok.template.sh ./scripts/local/ngrok.sh